Fatima Surayya Bajia: Early life

-A native of Hyderabad, India, she was born near "Panj Bibi Mountain", in the town of Raichur in the present state of Karnataka.
+A native of Hyderabad, British India, she was born near Panj Bibi Mountain, in the town of Raichur in the present-day Indian state of Karnataka.
 She migrated to Pakistan soon after independence, along with her family.
-She never received any formal education, and was instead homeschooled.
+She was homeschooled and never received any formal education.
 Despite this she is ranked an eminent intellectual, reader and writer.

 Talking about her childhood, she said, "I never attended a formal school.
 The elders of the family decided that all my education should take place at home.
 The teacher lived in our home where we were taught discipline along with our education.
 My family was settled in Hyderabad Deccan, which was then a paramount cultural center in undivided India.
-Although there were a few prominent schools e.g. Saint Josephs School, although my grandfather could afford the fee (which was Rs.
+Although there were a few prominent schools e.g. Saint Joseph's School, although my grandfather could afford the fee (which was Rs.
 20), he still preferred to educate us at home.
 These schools were primarily attended by pampered girls from the elite families of nawabs and jagirdars.
 From the beginning we were taught self-sufficiency, although we employed 60 to 70 servants, we were not allowed to ask anyone of them for water.
 There was a huge difference between girls of the elite families and us.
 My grandfather felt that if we attended such schools, we would suffer from an inferiority complex, but since proper upbringing is not possible without coaching, he decided to carry out our education at home.
 Nevertheless, we were taught all the subjects that were taught in the formal Hyderabad schools with separate teachers for every subject e.g. calligraphy and math."

 Career

+Bajia wrote her first novel, Muslim Samaj, at the age of 12.